Tautological module and intersection theory on Hilbert schemes of nodal curves

 Let $R$ be a commutative unitary graded $\Q$-algebra.
 An example to keep in mid thoughout is a subalgebra of the cohomology of a topological space (e.g. manifold).
 Consider the so-called 'tensymmetric' algebra \eqspl{}{ \TS(R)=\bigotimes\limits_{n=\infty}^1 \sym^{\bullet}(R). } Here and elsewhere, unless otherwise specified $\sym$ means $\sym_\Q$.
 Let $\alpha.$ be a simple (decomposable) element in this algebra.
 Then $\alpha$ can be written as

 Here the second product is the formal one in $\sym^{\bullet}(R)$ (rather than the one in $R$, which will be denoted $._R$ or $\prod _R$); when in doubt, the product in $\sym$ will be denoted $._S$.
+In the geometric situation, the products in $\sym$ and $\bigotimes$ both correspond to external cup products, and then will often be denoted by $\star$.
 The function $\mu$ is a length distribution, i.e. a finitely-supported function from the positive integers to the nonnegative integers and we call $\mu$ the distribution associated to $(\alpha.)$.
 Thus $\alpha.$ is a tensor product of symmetric tensors, with the one in position $n$ having (tensor) degree $\mu(n)$.
-This yields a 'grading by distribution': \eqsp{ \ts(R)=\bigoplus\limits_\mu\ts_\mu(R),\\ \ts_\mu(R)=\bigotimes\limits_n\sym^{\mu(n)}(R). } We define the \emph{weight} of $\alpha.$ as that of the associated distribution, i.e. \mbox{$w(\alpha.)=\sum n\mu(n)$.} Of course, in any simple $\alpha.$, all but finitely many tensor factors (or '$n$-block factors', we we shall call them) equal 1. $\alpha.$ may be viewed as a symmetric element in the 'tensor-tensor' algebra $\bigotimes\limits_{n=\infty}^1\bigotimes\limits_{n=\infty}^1 R$, namely where $a(\mu)=\prod\limits_n \mu(n)!$ as above.
+This yields a 'grading by distribution': \eqsp{ \ts(R)=\bigoplus\limits_\mu\ts_\mu(R),\\ \ts_\mu(R)=\bigotimes\limits_n\sym^{\mu(n)}(R). } We define the \emph{weight} of an element $\alpha.\ts_\mu(R)$ as that of the associated distribution, i.e. \mbox{$w(\alpha.)=\sum n\mu(n)$.} Of course, in any simple $\alpha.$, all but finitely many tensor factors (or '$n$-block factors', we we shall call them) equal 1.
+Via the natural inclusion $\sym^{\mu(n)}(R)\to R^{\otimes\mu(n)}$, $\alpha$ may be viewed as an element of